Elleined/go-notes/README.md

 *ptr
 // outputs 10
 ```
 * is basically saying that get the value of that memory address.
-Basically saying that "What is the value of ptr pointer pointing to".
+Basically saying that "What is the value of memory address that ptr pointer pointing to".

+And when you see `*variable` think of it just like interacting to the real object itself.

 & is saying that get the memory address of the variable.
 Basically saying that saying that "Where is the x"